Monitor engraftment of maternal T cells in patients with severe combined immunodeficiency (SCID) prior to allogenic stem cell transplantation.

 Laboratory Developed Test (LDT)

 To complete Maternal T Cell Engraftment in SCID testing, samples should be collected to perform the following three tests: (1) A buccal swab or brush collected from the patient for Maternal T Cell Engraftment in SCID, Pre-Engraftment Specimen (ARUP test code 2014694), used as a genetic baseline for the patient.
 (2) A peripheral blood sample from the biological mother for Maternal T Cell Engraftment in SCID, Maternal Specimen (ARUP test code 2014704), used as a genetic baseline for the mother.
-(3) A peripheral blood sample collected from the patient for Maternal T Cell Engraftment in SCID, (ARUP test code 2014699).
+(3) A peripheral blood sample collected from the patient for Maternal T Cell Engraftment in SCID (ARUP test code 2014699).
 T cells isolated from the blood sample will be genotyped for comparison to the patient and biological mother baseline genotypes.
-If T cell sorting is not completed on the blood sample before submission, BMT Cell Isolation (ARUP test code 2005498) will be added.
-Additional charges apply.
+If T-cell sorting is not completed on the blood sample before submission of Maternal T Cell Engraftment in SCID (ARUP test code 2014699), BMT Cell Isolation (ARUP test code 2005498) will be added to each order of Maternal T Cell Engraftment in SCID (ARUP test code 20146990).
+Additional charges apply for cell isolation.

 81268; If cell sorting is performed, add 88184